kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade.md

 - Upgrades the static Pod manifests for the control plane components.
 - Upgrades the kubelet configuration for this node.

-`kubeadm upgrade node` does the following on worker nodes:
+`kubeadm upgrade node` does the following on nodes:

 - Fetches the kubeadm `ClusterConfiguration` from the cluster.
 - Upgrades the kubelet configuration for this node.